-Note: Do not disconnect the battery of the disabled vehicle as this could damage the vehicle's electrical system.
+Note: Do not disconnect the battery of the disabled vehicle as this could damage the vehicle electrical system.

 Park the booster vehicle close to the hood of the disabled vehicle, making sure the two vehicles do not touch.
-Turn all accessories off.

 Connecting the Jumper Cables